Last Updated On October 13th, 2018

 If you already have bed bugs, the best solution is to utilize a bed bug mattress cover.
 This will encase an infested mattress and force bedbugs trapped inside to starve.
 If the encasing works correctly, you shouldn’t have to dispose of the mattress.
-There are other options, but an encasement is certainly the cheapest and easiest method.
+There are other options, but an encasement is certainly the cheapest and easiest method of removing bed bugs.

 If you don’t have an infestation, but know that other households in the area have suffered, a mattress encasement prevents bed bugs from getting into the mattress in the first place.

 You’ll have to cover both the mattress and the box spring.
 If an infestation already exists, experts sometimes recommend covering any pillows as well.